Narsail/presentations/DeepWork/DeepWork.md

 * An important part to be an efficient learner is to know why you learn
 * There a different ways why we learn - some learn for specific goals - to finish a course or to get a salary raise / promotion
 * Those are good reasons to learn - but everyone had this phase in his or her life where learning was easy - because you were curious at that time
+* I can remember the first time i learned iOS development - i did it in my free time while having my internship at BMW - every evening i could learn for two hours because i was just curious - in hindsight it was a shame that the content of my internship wasn't so interesting to be really curious about it - i just liked the cars :D
 * to utilise this notion of learning out of curiosity it is important to provide yourself that space to learn - Mashooq for example has an hour every morning for himself to do whatever he wants.
 Doing sport - doing something healthy - read a book or to deliberately learn
 * I have this space in the evening - every evening i put aside one hour to do something productie - monday and friday it is usually sport but from tuesday to thursday i normally try to learn something
 * i want to highlight that avoiding a goal - like a course certificate - helps greatly with learning because you can take your time to really dig deep into the topic.